Contents:

 Read more about this bridge on our blog, The Acorn.

-Elm Street Bridge: From 1797, when the first bridge was erected, until 1870, there had been at least seven structures across the Ottauquechee on that site- an average of one bridge every ten years.
+Elm Street Bridge: There had been at least seven structures across the Ottauquechee River at the current site of the Elm Street Bridge.
+The first was built in 1797 and the last one seen today was erected in 1870.
+That's an average of one bridge every ten years!
 Shortly after the first bridge was built, the site was acquired by the Royalton and Woodstock Turnpike Company.
 From 1801 to 1841, this company was forced to rebuild the crossing six times- a fact which may have ultimately led to the company's demise.

 There were apparently several reasons why the turnpike's proprietors had such difficulty in keeping a bridge at Elm Street.
 The most obvious is the general susceptibility of wooden bridges to fire, flood and rot.
 While there is no record of a fire on any of the Elm Street bridges, at least three were carried away by high water and other became unsafe due to decay.
 The 1818 bridge erected by William and Barna Raymond rotted to the point where it became a public hazard.
 In an attempt to force the turnpike company into action, two local men tried unsuccessfully to pry it into the river.
 It survived until 1827 when it was finally replaced by a covered bridge.
 While the advent of the covered bridge alleviated some of the problems of rapid decay, it did not eliminate the hazard of flood.
 Covered wooden bridges floated as well as uncovered ones and the Ottauquechee carried away the Elm Street bridge in 1857 and 1869.
 The 1857 flood destroyed the southern abutment indicating that the width of the stream bed was too narrow to accommodate the river's flood stages at this point.
 Following a similar recurrence in 1869 both abutments were moved back a few feet and the southern one raised to provide a channel 14 feet wider.